Johnny-Wubrg/mtg-bans-ui/src/routes/unresolved/+page.md

     - [MTR Update 7/1/1998](/announcements#announcement_24)
     - [MTR Update 7/1/1999](/announcements#announcement_28)
     - [MTR Update 8/1/1999](/announcements#announcement_29)
-- Several B&R Announcements from 2017 to 2019 are missing from the official Magic website, and their respective Wayback Machine entires do not capture the main body of the articles.
+- Several B&R Announcements from 2017 to 2019 are missing from the official Magic website, and their respective Wayback Machine entries do not capture the main body of the articles.
 Third-party sources have been used in their place.
   - [January 9, 2017 Banned and Restricted Announcement](/announcements#announcement_101)
   - [Addendum to April 24, 2017, Banned and Restricted Announcement](/announcements#announcement_104)
   - [June 13, 2017 Banned and Restricted Announcement](/announcements#announcement_105)